Create a webhook automation

 4. Select **Test**.

-5. From the UI panel that appears, paste your POST request to the field that appears.
+5. From the UI panel that appears, paste your `POST` request into the field that appears.

 <Frame>